Create a capture session

 Choosing a scenario sets some output products and processing settings.

 The Aerial Oblique setting is useful now because the sample data is a multihead capture session, and all the available imagery will be used to create the output 3D products.
 The Aerial Nadir setting is more useful when you are creating 2D products.
-It limits processing to the nadir images.
+For optimal quality, 2D products should be produced using only nadir images.

-4. In the Camera Session section, check the Frankfurt_AT alignment session that you created.
+4. In the Camera Sessions section, check the Frankfurt_AT alignment session that you created.

 Frankfurt_AT alignment session